Find loans or cash advances for senior citizens on social security.

 Pay off the loan with first social security check

 This is one of the big risks.
-If a senior citizen decides to borrow money, but they do not complete their application correctly or if they are not eligible for some reason, the loan may be more challenging to pay off.
+If a senior citizen decides to take out a loan and borrow money, but they do not complete their social security application correctly or if they are not eligible for some reason, the loan may be more challenging to pay off.
 So anyone that decides to borrow money need to be 100% sure they will receive their first payment in a timely manner.

 What the Social Security Administration requires for applying is as follows.
 Note they could always come back on request additional material as well.
 So this is the bare minimum.
 The senior citizen should have copies of their tax returns, proof of being a U.S. citizen or lawful alien, original birth certificates, marriage licenses and more.